Alpaca Photography Days

 One-Day Workshops – Alpacas, Llamas and British fauna and flora.

+From 2021, we will be introducing alpaca photography days!
 Spring Farm is situated within the High Weald Area of Outstanding Natural Beauty.
 Vicki and I have managed Spring Farm for over 20 years within Higher Level Stewardship.
 The fields you will be photographing in are wild flower meadows surrounded by ancient woodland.
 We regularly see wild deer (mainly fallow) in the fields and woodland and buzzards soaring above the meadows.
 Depending on the time of year, you will find orchids in the meadows and bluebells in the woodland.

 You’ll have unhurried access to the alpacas to give you some amazing photo opportunities.
 We have over 100 alpacas and llamas on the farm including normally in excess of 20 baby alpacas and llamas.
 As the days are bespoke, you can spend as much time with various groups (stud males, mums and babies etc.) as you require to get that special shot – and then maybe move on to wild flowers, butterflies or damsel flies.

 I will be with you for the whole day and with over 20 years experience of alpaca/wildlife photography, I can give you tips so you can get the most from your camera and your day as a whole.
 Even if the words aperture, white balance and shutter speed terrify you, I am happy to explain them in simple terms and within the context of taking great pictures.
 You do not need to have super expensive cameras and lenses.
 Sometimes, a mobile phone is all you need!